abdallah95/caffe/README.md

 2. Download Caltech, ETH, and TUDBrussels pedestrian datasets from [Caltech](http://www.vision.caltech.edu/Image_Datasets/CaltechPedestrians/).
 By default, we assume the data is stored in `$HOME/data/caltech_code/`

 4. You need Matlab in order to use the caltech evaluation code.
 The code is available in data/caltech/caltech_code/.
-We extract 1 frame every 5 frames from caltech training dataset, and all frames of ETH and TUDBrussels datasets. (we also used the external ETH car dataset [here](https://data.vision.ee.ethz.ch/cvl/aess/dataset/) consisting of ~2100 pedestrians, though we don't think it made a huge difference, so you may not need it)
+We extract 1 frame every 5 frames from caltech training dataset, and all frames of ETH and TUDBrussels datasets. (we also used the external ETH car dataset [here](https://data.vision.ee.ethz.ch/cvl/aess/dataset/) consisting of ~2100 pedestrians, though we don't think it made a huge difference, so you may not need it).
+To extract datasets, you need to run `extractDatasets.m` matlab script in `data/caltech/caltech_code`.
+This will extract the datasets into `../trainval/` and `../test/` accordingly.
+If you want to extract more images from caltech dataset, just set the `skip` variable of `usatrain` in `dbInfo.m` accordingly.

 3. Create the LMDB file.
   ```Shell